 The Resilience and Sustainability Collaboratory (RSC) is a think and do tank that brings together the collective expertise of thought leaders from corporate, community, non-governmental, governmental, and academic groups from Emory and elsewhere to address complex challenges at the nexus of the environment and society.
 The RSC will generate epistemic, actionable projects and provide innovative solutions for issues of sustainability through a resilience lens.
 We define resilience not as recovery to what was before but as a capacity to embrace the complexity of intertwined human and natural systems to transform in new and positive ways.
 As a US-based anchor to the International Resilience Alliance, the RSC will partner with the best minds to develop, implement, and scale new approaches that embrace the complexity and uncertainty in the dynamic systems of people and nature to meet our current and future global challenges.
-The RSC will provide community-accessible space in the heart of downtown Atlanta, directly across from Emory’s Midtown Hospital.
+The RSC will provide community-accessible space in the heart of downtown Atlanta.

 Within One Year